-Findings on overeating may aid in the fight against obesity when metabolic and psychological treatments failNovember 26th, 2012 in Neuroscience
+Findings on overeating may aid in the fight against obesity when metabolic and psychological treatments failNovember 26, 2012 in Medicine & Health / Neuroscience

 (Medical Xpress)—A similar, insidious craving plagues all addicts, no matter the substance of choice.
 A new study published in NeuroImage from Center for BrainHealth scientists Dr. Francesca Filbey, assistant professor in the School of Behavioral and Brain Sciences, and doctoral student Samuel DeWitt has found that for binge-eaters, as with all addiction sufferers, the compulsion to overeat is rooted in the brain's reward center.